piranhacloud/piranha/core-profile/guides/vscode-debug/index.md

 ```

 Note the POM file contains a `debug` profile in the profiles section that
-we will leverage later on to activate the NetBeans debugging.
+we will leverage later on to activate the VSCode debugging.

 ## Add the application class